Is it not phenomenal to watch the stubborn lucky bamboo seeds sprout and develop into a whole new plant?

 How to Get Lucky Bamboo Seeds?

-Lucky Bamboo normally blooms during summer, and the blossoms stay for 4-7 days.
+Lucky Bamboo blooms typically during summer, and the blossoms stay for 4-7 days.

 Lucky bamboo produces flowers only after it matures completely within 5-6 years.